-No applications will be accepted after this time under any circumstances.
 The University will aim to get a written decision to you within four weeks.
 This may not be possible if your application is incomplete or at busy times of the year.

 Applicants must submit a completed application form along with copies of supporting documentation.
 This must include (not all will be applicable to your situation):

 - evidence of your funding from Student Finance

 - the last three months bank/building society statements for all accounts held (receipts and/or an explanation for transactions over £200 will be required)

 - travel expenses

 - all benefit entitlement letters